Team-Silver-Sphere/SquadJS/README.md

 <br>

 ## **Configuring SquadJS**
 SquadJS can be configured via a JSON configuration file.
 The default location for the config is [config.json](./config.json).
-This file has to be created manualy.
+This file has to be created manually.
 `config.example.json` can be used as template for new configurations.

 You can maintain multiple configs using this naming scheme: `config.<configname>.json`.
 This naming scheme is useful for multiple servers or [config merging](#merged-configurations).